endofthepain/graft-white-paper/graft-white-paper-1.01/graft-white-paper-1.01.md

 ## Availability
 The distributed network of “always on” supernodes ensures overall availability of the network.
 The client apps communicate with multiple supernodes simultaneously in order to get a concensus necessary for authorization.
 If one of the sample supernodes is down it is automatically replaced by another one from the authorization sample candidate list which contains virtually endless number of candidates.

-### Offline Transactions
-People familiar with payment card processing know that sometimes transaction can be approved by merchant without getting actual approval from the bank.
-This is called offline or local approval, or offline authorization, or sometime S&F (‘store and forward) as such offline authorization is forwarded to the server once the network is back online.

-Crypto payments, however, assume that network is available 24/7, and there are no downtimes, which is not always true.
-In some situations, merchants take a risk and approve transactions locally because the risk of single chargeback is lower than the risk of losing multiple customers.
-Usually, there is a total limit amount for local authorization.
-After the system reaches this limit (the maximum risk), it stops issuing local approvals until the network is up again.
-But in case of short downtime, local authorization can go unnoticed to both cashiers and buyers.

-Graft merchant app and single supernode are able to process offline crypto transactions based on the same principle, if they cannot communicate to the authorization sample and get consensus, and the merchant is ready to take a risk.
-The decision about offline approval will be also based on buyer’s and supernode’s reputation scores.

 ## Identity Management
 Relying on the wallets to do user management opens up a big security risk as wallets are typically free to implement their own security measures and can be compromised individually.
 In order to protect the network and ensure integrity of user identities, Graft will implement a distributed identity provider service (embedded into supernode), available to the wallets as an OpenID Connect oAuth2 API call.